In Spring 2017, GMCMI hosted a Vintage Motorhomes Celebration

 (note from Eric and brochure from bdub.net)

-This is a brochure (pictured below) we picked up in 1991.
+This is a brochure (left) we picked up in 1991.
 Silver Motor Coach was using actual GMC fiberglass body parts to produce these coaches.
 We actually purchased several parts to repair our GMC.
 By the time we met them, they had purchased the Revcon name and were producing 4×4 class C motorhomes on Ford 1 ton chassis.
 The also produced the somewhat famous Goliath, a 4×4 class A. I have no idea how many GMC replicas they produced.
 We only saw the one in this picture. – Eric Tipton

 Through research for this posting, we have been informed that there were three produced.
 The two pictured in the brochure above and one that is currently for sale on the Bethune Sales Company website.